timescale/docs/timescaledb/overview/faq.md

 or a longer technical deep-dive [on our blog ][compression-blog].

 ## How far can TimescaleDB scale?
-We've first focused on scaling TimescaleDB up on a single node.
-In our internal benchmarks on standard cloud VMs we regularly test  TimescaleDB to 10+ billion rows, while sustaining insert rates of 100-200k rows / second (1-2 million metric inserts / second).
+In our internal benchmarks on standard cloud VMs, we regularly test single-node TimescaleDB to 100s of terabytes of data, while sustaining insert rates of 100-200k rows / second (1-2 million metric inserts / second).

-With more powerful hardware, users have scaled TimescaleDB to trillions of rows of data while sustaining 400k row inserts / second.
-In this case, customers took advantage of the fact that we allow users to elastically add disks (i.e., RAID), in order to scale up capacity on a single node.
-As disks are added, chunks are redistributed across them, in similar fashion to how they would be distributed across nodes.
+Multi-node TimescaleDB can scale to 10+ million metric inserts / second, and store petabytes of data.
+You can read more about [insert and query benchmarks][benchmarks] for multi-node TimescaleDB.

-With that said, the principal design decisions implemented for scaling up are much the same for allowing TimescaleDB to scale out horizontally in a linear fashion across many servers.
 TimescaleDB is designed to combine the scalability of popular NoSQL databases, with the native query complexity supported by RDBMS systems.
 Read on for more details on clustering.

 ## How does TimescaleDB scale?
 TimescaleDB's architecture leverages two key properties of time-series data: